Adult care and wellbeing

 Complaint, comment or compliment

-If you have a complaint, comment or compliment about adult care services then please see our complaints process.
+If you've got a complaint, comment or compliment about our services then please see our complaints process.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)